Calorie Count or How Far Can I Go?

 When I retired in 2011 to look after my wife, my activity level dropped, and my weight gradually crept up.
 This was not helped by regular intake of Chocolate Digestive biscuits each afternoon with a cup of tea, and an evening snack of a mini pork pie (or two), or a crisp sandwich when my wife was fast asleep.
 By the beginning of 2014, I was 15st 7lbs and distinctly obese.
 So, I decided to take matters in hand and stopped coffee whitener, my snacks and cut out all buttered bread, cake, and biscuits.

 I am so astounded!

 I have only just produced this table as part of writing this article, and I have never done this analysis before.
-We are told that an average man needs 2000 Calories per day.
-From the table above, you can see that I have saved 4 days worth of calories per week.
-I was effectively eating 11 days food each week, no wonder my weight crept up!
+We are told that the average man needs 2000 Calories per day.
+From the table above, you can see that I have saved four days' worth of calories per week.
+I was effectively eating 11 days of food each week, no wonder my weight crept up!

-Since stopping the foodstuffs above and adding reasonable light daily workouts on an exercise bike, I am now, 10 months later, weighing 11st 6lbs.
+Since stopping the foodstuffs above and adding reasonable light daily workouts on an exercise bike, I am now, ten months later, weighing 11st 6lbs.

 What Worked for Me?

 I am 68 years old, and "traditionally" it is difficult for us to lose weight.
 However, I seem to have found a solution that worked for me.